-Welcome to the 2020 second public comment version of The Sedona Conference Commentary on Rule 45 Subpoenas to Non-Parties, Second Edition, a project of the Sedona Conference Working Group on Electronic Document Retention and Production (WG1).
-This second public comment period is for the purpose of reviewing significant changes made to Section III of the Commentary following comments received during the initial public comment period.
+Welcome to the final, October 2020, version of The Sedona Conference Commentary on Rule 45 Subpoenas to Non-Parties, Second Edition, a project of The Sedona Conference Working Group on Electronic Document Retention and Production (WG1).

-This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, and intellectual property rights.
+This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, intellectual property rights, and data security and privacy law.
 The mission of The Sedona Conference is to move the law forward in a reasoned and just way.

 In 2008, The Sedona Conference published its first edition of the Commentary on Non-Party Production & Rule 45 Subpoenas.
 This Second Edition, now titled the Commentary on Rule 45 Subpoenas to Non-Parties, accounts for the 2013 amendments to Rule 45, the December 2015 amendments to other discovery rules, publication of The Sedona Principles, Third Edition, and significant case law development since 2008.
+Updating the 2008 Commentary was a topic of dialogue at the WG1 2018 Midyear Meeting, and the subsequently formed drafting team presented redlined drafts to the WG1 membership and entertained feedback at the 2018 Annual Meeting.